TYPO3 Flow Base Distribution - Task #51183: CLI improvements

 some universal flags, like "-context", "-verbose" and so on.
 We could even add some special parsing so that these universal flags need to be before the command identifier: ./flow -v -c Production cache:warmup

-#4 Updated by Christopher Hlubek almost 7 years ago
+#4 Updated by Christopher Hlubek about 7 years ago

 Not exactly, Git also supports